FrontEnd-classroom-assignments/budget-tracker/README.md

 First, create a new branch `step4`.

-Add React Router to your project
+Add React Router to your project.

-Implement two new components:
+Implement a new component:
 - `Home`: Displays a welcome message to users.
-- `Statistics`: Shows the total income, total expenses, and the saldo.

-Implement routing that allows the user to navigate between the `Home`, `BudgetTracker`, and `Statistics` components.
+Implement routing that allows the user to navigate between the `Home` and `BudgetTracker` components.

 > [!TIP]
 > If you notice that your expenses and incomes disappear when navigating between pages, it's likely because the data is stored in a component that gets unmounted when the > route changes.
 Then, when it's mounted again, a new instance of the state is created.